hapax/hapax.github.io/assets/teaching.md

 Here's a randomly chosen patch of scrubland from an Australian textbook.
-The topic is calculus, one of the jewels of human thought.
+The topic is calculus, one of the jewels in the crown of mathematics.
 But here, we're finding... rates of change of ... some functions, I guess.
 Where are we?